danielbodnar/awesome-stars/README.md

 - [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
 - [frinyvonnick/node-html-to-image](https://github.com/frinyvonnick/node-html-to-image) - A Node.js module that generates images from HTML
 - [chaijs/chai](https://github.com/chaijs/chai) - BDD / TDD assertion framework for node.js and the browser that can be paired with any testing framework.
-- [coder-hxl/x-crawl](https://github.com/coder-hxl/x-crawl) - x-crawl is a flexible Node.js multifunctional crawler library.
-Flexible usage and numerous functions can help you quickly, safely, and stably crawl pages, interfaces, and files.  ----------------  x-c
+- [coder-hxl/x-crawl](https://github.com/coder-hxl/x-crawl) - x-crawl is a flexible Node.js AI-assisted crawler library.
+Making crawler work more efficient, intelligent and convenient. ------ x-crawl 是一个灵活的 Node.js AI 辅助爬虫库。使爬虫工作变得更加高效、智能和便捷。（v10 版本已发布）
 - [rendora/rendora](https://github.com/rendora/rendora) - dynamic server-side rendering using headless Chrome to effortlessly solve the SEO problem for modern javascript websites
 - [kevinschaich/mintable](https://github.com/kevinschaich/mintable) - 🍃 Automate your personal finances – for free, with no ads, and no data collection.
 - [MockyAbstract/Mocky](https://github.com/MockyAbstract/Mocky) - Generate custom HTTP responses, the simpler way to test your Web Services